-ESN692 Professional Seminar II: School Nurse Education - 2 credits

-A combination of reading, writing, research and collaborative discussion will allow students to share meaningful information concerning the nature of professional school nursing practice.
-Students will devote a great deal of time to researching literature related to their chosen Independent Learning Project (ILP) topic and design, develop and initiate the actual learning project.
+ESN692 Professional Seminar II: School Nurse Education -2 credits devote a great deal of time to researching literature related to their chosen Independent Learning Project (ILP) topic and design, develop and initiate the actual learning project.
 Emphasis will be on the research and writing process, helping student develop and refine their presentation techniques so that they can share their work with their educational colleagues as a means of supporting student success and collegial growth and networking.
 Students having selected and narrowed a topic for their ILP will compile considerable research data in the topic area, define the rationale, justify the learning objectives and design an evaluative tool or strategy and plan for advancement.